NorthernMan54/homebridge-alexa/README.md

 #### Apple TV

-  - This is the config from my Apple TV after completing the pairing.
+  - This is the config from my Apple TV using the homebridge-apple-tv plugin after completing the pairing.
 Please note, *"showDefaultSwitches": true* and   *"defaultSwitchesIncludeATVName": true*, are required parameters.
 Please note I blanked out the devices/credentials section with my ATV credentials.

 ```
 {